 To download the mp3, right-click here and choose “save target as.”

 Wyndham Lewis is a paradoxical figure in all sorts of ways, because you could argue on one trajectory, certainly from a very traditional and perennialist one, that Lewis is actually a part of everything that exists now.
 He was an ultra-modernist and an arch-modernist.
-Indeed, he founded the only meaningfully indigenous modernist movement, called Vorticism, in these islands.
+Indeed, he founded the only meaningfully indigenous modernist movement (called Vorticism) in these islands.
 And yet, Lewis was also an ultra-Right-wing and hierarchical figure.
-So, in a way, my interpretation of Wyndham Lewis—who died in the 1950s and so we now have quite a perspective on him of at least half a century—is that he was a man who believed in a Right-wing version of what we can now call the modernist project.
+So, in a way, my interpretation of Wyndham Lewis—who died in the 1950s, and so we now have quite a perspective on him of at least half a century—is that he was a man who believed in a Right-wing version of what we can now call the modernist project.

 Now, what did they want?
 One of the ironies and conceits about modernism is that it is in some respects new.
-It’s been around since the middle of the 19th century, and there are predecessors in all sorts of currents of art that predate that.
+It’s been around since the middle of the nineteenth century, and there are predecessors in all sorts of currents of art that predate that.
 Lewis believed in a Promethean way that the world could be made again, and this was because, in a sense, he was a Nietzschean.

-One of his first published articles was The Code of a Herdsman.
+One of his first published articles was “The Code of a Herdsman.”
 This is the idea that the artist comes down from the mountain and communes with the masses, often by using masks, often by using stratagems, often by manipulating them, by bullying them, by attacking them, by working on them and trying to raise them and their level.

 One of the things about Lewis is that Lewis is totally opposed to “entertainment” and the idea that the artist has to sell himself to the mass of people, particularly through commercial middle-men.
-This is has had an unfortunate consequence, because a large number of Lewis’ books are entertaining and very readable, but many of them are deliberately rebarbative and are an attack on the audience.
+This has had an unfortunate consequence, because a large number of Lewis’ books are entertaining and very readable, but many of them are deliberately rebarbative and are an attack on the audience.
 The Apes of God is an attack.
-Childermass, for example, which was published in 1928 and is a part of an enormous sort of tetralogy, only three parts of which were written, is attempts to deal in a Heideggerian way—without any of Heidegger’s discourse—with ultimate matters of life and death and purpose.
+The Childermass, for example, which was published in 1928 and is a part of an enormous sort of tetralogy, only three parts of which were written, is attempts to deal in a Heideggerian way—without any of Heidegger’s discourse—with ultimate matters of life and death and purpose.

-He’s probably the only figure that we have in early 20th century British high culture who combines painting and writing—very different discourses that come out of completely different parts of the brain—in one individual.
-He comes out of the 19th century.
+He’s probably the only figure that we have in early twentieth century British high culture who combines painting and writing—very different discourses that come out of completely different parts of the brain—in one individual.
+He comes out of the nineteenth century.
 He knew virtually every major cultural and artistic figure in the British Isles and beyond during his lifespan.
 He met every great modernist from Picasso onwards.
 He met every great politician, including Sir Oswald Mosley with whom, of course, he was reasonably intimately politically associated.

 Yeats in many ways can’t be seen as a modernist, although he was most alive to Lewis’ talents at certain times partly because of his extraordinary ability satirically.
 Yeats deeply admired that tradition from Swift through to Lewis.
 The canvas is a sort of negative, harsh, critical, and yet poetic discourse in our culture which manifests itself through the savagery of an Evelyn Waugh, through the poetry of the Churchill of many centuries ago who was a member of the Hellfire Club, through Nash’s prose, for example.

 Lewis is an outsider, and he always styled himself as such.
-He adopted various strategies which in turn relate to the wearing of masks and in further go back to his little credo The Code of a Herdsman.
-One of the masks that he liked to wear was that of the enemy of received values and opinions.
+He adopted various strategies which in turn relate to the wearing of masks and in further go back to his little credo “The Code of a Herdsman.”
+One of the masks that he liked to wear was that of the enemy, the enemy of received values and opinions.
 Although it wasn’t entirely articulated in this way, he fought against liberalism in the arts and in the general culture all of his life.

-In 1926, he wrote a book called The Art of Being Ruled, which is a genuinely extraordinary book, because he predicted many things which were from so far off the agenda then that very few people had thought of them and indeed this book was regarded as slightly madcap even in its era.
-It looks at theories through Georges Sorel, it looks at theories through Charles Maurras, but in the end it’s Lewis’ thesis that ultimately in the West, if we don’t watch it—and it had partly arrived in Weimar Germany and contemporary pre-Depression Britain anyway—we will have Left-wing capitalism.
+In 1926, he wrote a book called The Art of Being Ruled, which is a genuinely extraordinary book, because he predicted many things which were from so far off the agenda then that very few people had thought of them, and indeed this book was regarded as slightly madcap even in its era.
+It looks at theories through Georges Sorel, it looks at theories through Charles Maurras, but in the end it’s Lewis’ thesis that ultimately in the West—if we don’t watch it, and it had partly arrived in Weimar Germany and contemporary pre-Depression Britain anyway—we will have Left-wing capitalism.
 This was a heterodox and absurdist thesis in the 1920s, which partly sophisticated Marxian critics and so on laughed to scorn!
 But we have all around us a global, itemized, Left-leaning capitalist order.

 Lewis’ real view was that you’ve got this strange combination between thinking that conservatives of the more rigid type are the less modernistic and futurist and energy-based type, as he would configure it, have always been bemused by.
-Even politically today you sense this, that many conservatives think that they’re running the world, and yet they’re alienated from the very streets that they walk through and they have this odd double-take in relation to reality.
+Even politically today you sense this, that many conservatives think that they’re running the world, and yet they’re alienated from the very streets that they walk through, and they have this odd double-take in relation to reality.
 They feel that culturally, instinctively they’ve lost everywhere, and yet history tells them that they’ve triumphed over Communism, over state socialism, and dirigisme and so on.